sagemathinc/cocalc_tutorial/interactions/interactions.md

 You should note, however, that by using the approach you cannot automatically collect assignments from the team.
 However, a workaround could be creating an assignment in your main project and have the students copy the file over to their group project.

 ### Using Git
-Students can collaborate in their own course-affiliation using git via the terminal in SMC (for more tips on using git see the [Interesting features section](./tips_and_tricks/tips_and_tricks.md)).
+Students can collaborate in their own course-affiliation using git via the terminal in SMC (for more tips on using git see the Other interesting features and tricks section).